Created on

 HA Status:

 As a result, FortiManager will have challenges managing the difference in configuration or Policy Package when FortiGate HA is experiencing a failover.
-In order to overcome this complexity, FortiManager v7.2.2 will read-only on the configuration included in vdom-exception.
+To overcome this complexity, FortiManager v7.2.2 will read only the configuration included in vdom-exception.

 The example below will provide more details on the behaviors.